Hi Diddle Riddle: Plot synopsis

 Two hidden riddles in the legal documents lead Batman and Robin to the new "What a Way to Go-Go" discothèque. the Riddler informs the Mole Hill Mob that Batman has had time to solve his clue.
 As the Riddler and the Mole Hill Mob make their way through an underground corridor to the discothèque, his plan is again put into action.
-Being a minor, Robin is too young to enter the disco, so he waits outside in the Batmobile and monitors Batman on the Batscope while Batman dances the Batusi with the Riddler's assistant Molly.
+Being a minor, Robin is too young to enter the disco, so he waits outside in the Batmobile and monitors Batman on the Batscope while Batman dances the Batusi with the Riddler's assistant Molly (Jill St. John).
 However, his orange juice had been spiked with a sleeping pill.
 Watching from outside, Robin attempts to help Batman, but falls victim to the Riddler's tranquilizer gun.
 Riddler tries to steal the Batmobile but accidentally triggers its antitheft rockets.
 He then tries to destroy the car but the flames are extinguished by its "Bat-o-stat Antifire Activator".
 Robin is carried away down a manhole by the Riddler and the Mole Hill Mob.
-Batman finds himself in no condition to pursue them and is forced to surrender his keys to the police at the most inopportune time.
+Batman finds himself in no condition to pursue them and is forced to surrender his keys to the police at the most inopportune time, especially since the Bat-Signal is being activated.

 Meanwhile, at the Riddler's hideout, Robin is strapped to a table as the Riddler, who is surrounded by Molly and the Mole Hill Mob, attempts to operate on the unconscious boy.